ai-update/bing-chat-prompts/README.md

-# Prompts: Bing Chat
+# Bing Chat Prompts

-A collection of prompts for Bing Chat.
+A collection of prompts for Bing Chat: https://bing.com/chat

 The primary purpose of this project is to offer a diverse range of prompt (templates) that can be used to interact with Bing Chat effectively.

-These templates are designed to streamline the process of generating high-quality responses from ChatGPT; making it easier for developers, researchers, and enthusiasts to harness the full potential of the A.I. model.
+These templates are designed to automate the process of generating high-quality responses from ChatGPT; making it easier to harness the full potential of the A.I. model.

 https://casvanvliet.substack.com